Policy and Targets

 - Volumes are lost during the unloading or cleaning up of a well during routine evaluation tests.
 Such flaring or venting cannot exceed 24 hours.

-- Volumes are lost during initial production tests, not exceeding 30 days or 50 mmcf of gas, whichever occurs first.
+- Volumes are lost during initial production tests, not exceeding 30 days or 50 million cubic feet (mmcf) of gas, whichever occurs first.

 - Gas vapors are released from storage tanks or other low-pressure production vessels.
 A BLM regional supervisor may determine that operators must recover such vapors.